 - Hip OA: bursitis, referred pain from the knee or spine.

-- OA of any joint: pseudogout, psoriatic arthritis, septic arthritis, viral arthritis, reactive arthritis (such as Reiter's syndrome), rheumatoid arthritis, gout, connective tissue disease, seronegative arthritis such as ankylosing spondylitis, referred pain, and medical conditions presenting with arthropathy (such as sarcoidosis and infective endocarditis).
+- OA of any joint: pseudogout, psoriatic arthritis, septic arthritis, viral arthritis, reactive arthritis, rheumatoid arthritis, gout, connective tissue disease, seronegative arthritis such as ankylosing spondylitis, referred pain, and medical conditions presenting with arthropathy (such as sarcoidosis and infective endocarditis).

 Holistic approach to assessment and management